-- ► To check the server monitoring states and results: - 1.
-The column labeled "Ping Enabled" indicates whether the monitoring for the corresponding IT device is activated or not. - 2.
-The column labeled "Status" indicates the accessibility of monitored equipment.
+- To check the server monitoring states and results: - 1.
+The column labeled "Ping Enabled" indicates whether the monitoring for the corresponding IT device is activated or not.

 Status Description Reachable The monitored equipment is accessible.
 Unreachable The monitored equipment is inaccessible.
 Waiting for reliable connection The connection between the device and the monitored equipment is not reliably established yet.